-Turn-About Ranch employees are guided by the following principles: Youth and Family, Growth, Teamwork, and Service.
+Turn-About Ranch employees are guided by the following principles: Family, Growth, Teamwork, and Service.

-Our residential treatment program has been providing help for troubled teens and their families for more than 20 years.
-We have Master’s level and Bachelor’s level counselors along with non-professional staff who are screened and have a desire to work with troubled boys and girls.
+Our residential treatment program has been providing help for troubled teens and their families for 30 years.
+We have Master’s level and Bachelor’s level counselors along with dedicated, well-trained staff who are screened and have a strong desire to work with troubled teens.

-Michelle has been married to her supportive husband for 20 years and they love spending time together with their 3 children water-skiing, snowboarding, fishing, camping and riding horses; preferably rounding up cattle out in the middle of a blue skied desert.
-She also enjoys reading, looking for Indian artifacts, sports, and feeding the neighborhood teenagers!
+Michelle has been married to her supportive husband for 29 years and they love spending time together with family water-skiing, fishing, camping, and riding horses.
+She also enjoys reading, hiking with her dog June, sports, and continuing to learn new things.